1–2 spots available for Q2 · Claim yours

 WAF vs CDN in 2026: What Each One Actually Does

 Plain-English breakdown of WAF vs CDN.
-When you need each, when you need both, Cloudflare and AWS pricing, and a setup guide that covers 80% of business sites in under an hour.
+When you need each, when you need both, Cloudflare and AWS pricing, and a setup guide that covers most business sites in under an hour.

 By Adriano Junior